alibaba/GraphScope/docs/flex/interactive/development/admin_service.md

 #### Description

 Start the query service on a graph.
+The `graph_name` param can be empty, indicating restarting on current running graph.

+After the AdminService receives this request, any new requests received by query_service will not be executed and will be rejected (but requests that have already been received will be executed); we will proceed by closing the current graph, then opening the specified new graph, and reloading the stored procedures.
+The service of query_service will not be reopened until these steps are completed.

 #### HTTP Request
 - **Method**: POST